-Special Project #2 - Angels & Demons
+SP#2 - Angels & Demons

-- Compute the total possible energy released from an annihilation of x-grams of anti-matter and the same quantity of matter, where x is the last two digits of your SS#.
-(20 points) - Use the famous Einstein's formula for mass-energy equivalence - Compute the power output of this annihilation when the energy is released in x ns, where x is again the first two digits of your SS#.
+- Compute the total possible energy released from an annihilation of x-grams of anti-matter and the same quantity of matter, where x is the last two digits of your SS# or DL#.
+(20 points) - Use the famous Einstein's formula for mass-energy equivalence - Compute the power output of this annihilation when the energy is released in x ns, where x is again the first two digits of your SS# or DL#.
 (10 points) - Compute how many cups of gasoline (8MJ) this energy corresponds to.
 (5 points) - Compute how many months of world electricity usage (3.6GJ/mo) this energy corresponds to.
 (5 points) - Due by the beginning of the class Wednesday, June.
-13
+12 - All pages must be in one PDF file with the name SP2-first-lastsummer20.pdf in an email with the subject "Special Project 2, PHYS1444"